H-MOVE-LAB/icd_head_app/README.md

 # icd_head: Initial Contact Detection for Head Motion Using Temporal Convolutional Networks

 Welcome to the icd_head repository!
-This repository contains a joint Matlab-Python application for the estimation of initial contacts from acceleration and angular velocity data recorded by a Head Inertial Measurement Unit (H-IMU) in real-world conditions.
-The application utilizes a Temporal Convolutional Network (TCN) for accurate and efficient inference.
+This repository contains an example of Python application for the estimation of initial contacts from acceleration and angular velocity data recorded by a Head Inertial Measurement Unit (H-IMU).
+Inference is performed by a Temporal Convolutional Network (TCN) trained with over 100.000 gait cyles in both structured and real-world conditions!

 ## Overview